-Students are prohibited from using wireless devices during school hours.
-During school hours, wireless devices may be in a student's backpack but must remain turned off until after school hours.
+Students are prohibited from using wireless devices in the school building.
+During school hours, wireless devices may be in a student's backpack but must remain turned off until after school hours and outside the building.
 An exception may be made for students if attending an athletic or other activity or off-campus classes during the last class period of the day.
 Students who bring cell phones or other electronic devices to school are responsible for the safety and security of those devices.
-Miami Public Schools will not be responsible for lost, stolen or damaged personal electronic devices.
+A student may NOT use the school network/wifi on their own device (computers/cell phones/etc) Miami Public Schools will not be responsible for lost, stolen or damaged personal electronic devices.
 A principal or administrator must approve exceptions to this policy.
 A violation of any part of this policy will result in the wireless devices being confiscated by the administration.
 The confiscated device must be picked up by the parent or guardian and will not be released to the student.
-In addition, the student will be subject to further discipline.
+In addition, the student will be subject to further discipline as it is in the discipline policy/handbook.